Robert Eastham

 Robert Eastham (born 1 February 1989 in Balclutha) is a New Zealand sport shooter.
 Eastham represented New Zealand at the 2008 Summer Olympics in Beijing, where he competed in the men's 50 m rifle prone.
-He finished only in fourteenth place by one point behind Russia's Artem Khadjibekov from the fifth attempt, for a total score of 594 targets.
+He finished in fourteenth place, just one point behind Russia's Artem Khadjibekov, with a total score of 594 targets after the fifth attempt.

-Eastham studied earth science at Massey University before joining the New Zealand Police.
-He graduated police college in December 2013.
+After graduating from Rotorua Boys' High School, Eastham studied Earth Science at Massey University before joining the New Zealand Police.
+He graduated from police college in December 2013.